-Cupping therapy is undoubtedly one of the oldest and most widely practiced forms of alternative therapy in human history.
+Cupping therapy is undoubtedly one of the oldest and most widely practiced forms of alternative therapy in human history and the recent news about it has brought back many patients to try this to get cured.
 It remained an integral part of the early Chinese, Egyptian, and Greek cultures that used it as an effective treatment and healing modality.
 Although cupping therapy is an ancient healing practice, it is still used effectively (though in a much-refined form) to treat a number of conditions such as back and neck pain, anxiety, migraines, high blood pressure, lymphatic issues, chronic inflammation, muscle tightness, and loss of range of motion.
 Practitioners all over the globe use cupping to resolve chronic muscle tightness and pain faster than massage therapy alone.
 Here are some cupping benefits and common questions.

 Cupping therapy (CT) involves placing specialised suctions cups (usually made of glass, silicon, or plastic) onto the skin.
 Suction is created inside the cups either by means of burning cotton or any other flammable substance or by using a suction machine/pump.
 The resulting suction draws the superficial tissues of the skin into the cup.
 The suction creates negative pressure which encourages the flow of blood and lymph to the skin, breaks up and drains stagnation, facilitates rigid soft tissue release, and loosens connective tissues.